Clean Air Night fact sheet

 - Government have ensured that only appliances that meet emissions limits can be sold in the UK – with industry schemes going beyond this.2-3

-- Only high-quality fuel can be sold across England, requiring sellers to comply and only supply fuel that is scientifically proven to produce less pollution.4-8
+- Only lower moisture wood fuel, and low smoke, low sulphur mineral fuel can be sold across England, requiring sellers to comply and only supply fuel that is scientifically proven to produce less pollution.4-8

 Isn’t burning wood an inefficient way to heat your home?